spacemit-com/docs/en/device/peripheral_driver/08-SDHC.md

 ## Testing

 MMC/SD storage devices can be tested for performance and functionality using third-party tools such as FIO and bonnie++.
-Currently, bianbu-linux includes the FIO tool for evaluating read/write performance and conducting stress tests.
+Currently, buildroot includes the FIO tool for evaluating read/write performance and conducting stress tests.

 ## FAQ